Canada-Asia Young Professionals Fellowship Program

 • Strengthen communication skills.

-• Publish one analytical piece of writing on the Canada-Asia relationship.
+• Publish one piece of analytical writing on the Canada-Asia relationship (optional).

 Eligibility Criteria